abiolaah/abiolaah/README.md

 <div align="center">

-  🔭 I'm currently working on **A netflix clone website for web development [Netflix Clone](https://github.com/Olawill/ville-dishes)**
+  🔭 I'm currently working on **A netflix clone website for web development [Netflix Clone](https://github.com/Olawill/ville-dishes)** and ** Testing Restful Booker API with REST Assured **

-  🌱 I'm currently learning **Appium for mobile testing and Nextjs and Prisma for development**
+  🌱 I'm working on  ** Web, API and Mobile testing projects, React Native for Mobile Development projects and Nextjs for web development projects**

   ⛅️ I'm available to collaborate on **web development and testing projects**